A Theory of Ex Post Rationalization: Comparative statics for complements

 We assume that $w$ and $U_D$ have non-empty maxima with respect to $(a_1,a_2,\theta)$, and similarly for subsets of these arguments.

-For our next theorem, we will assume that the choice variables are complements --- the marginal return of raising one variable is non-decreasing in the other variables.
-If $\mathcal{A}_1$, $\mathcal{A}_2$, and $\Theta$ are intervals of $\Re$ and $w$ is differentiable in $(a_1,a_2,\theta)$, then our assumption is equivalent to the requirement that the cross partial derivatives are all non-negative.
+We will assume that the choice variables are complements---the marginal return of raising one variable is non-decreasing in the other variables.
+All our results cover the case of $\mathcal{A}_1$, $\mathcal{A}_2$, and $\Theta$ totally ordered, and $w$ supermodular in $(a_1,a_2,\theta)$.
+If additionally $w$ is differentiable, then this reduces to the requirement that the cross partial derivatives are all non-negative.
+However, we state our results under weaker order-theoretic assumptions to expand their scope.